negbook/nb-keyevent/README.md

         on("justpressed",function() --the type keyword has 'justpress' would be on justpressed print("just pressed i 123")
         end) -- keywordtype,cb
-        on("justreleased",function() --the type keyword has 'justreleased' would be on justreleased print("just released i 123")
+        on("justreleased",function() --the type keyword has 'release' would be on justreleased print("just released i 123")
         end) -- keywordtype,cb
         on("pressing",function() -- other types of keywords would be on holding